Youngtechie/Rebus-Puzzles_webpage/README.md

 ## Clone this repository

-In this section, I will give full details on how to clone this repo on Vscode or Replit.
-You can choose any one between them to contribute to this project.
+In this section, I will give full details on how to clone this repo on Vscode and Replit.
+You can choose any one between the two to contribute to this project.

 ### Clone this repository to Vscode